When is the Computing Security Student Services office open?

 How do I make an appointment?

-If you need to schedule an appointment with your advisor (for any reason), the most efficient way to do so is to contact the office at 585-475-2963 or by coming to the office in person and scheduling an appointment with the front office staff.
+The Computing Security Office, located at Golisano Hall, room 2120, is open Monday-Friday, from 8:30 AM-4:30 PM.
+If you need to schedule an appointment with your advisor (for any reason), the most efficient way to do so is to contact the office at 585-475-2963, coming to the office in person, or logging into StarFish and scheduling an appointment.
 Our advisors have very full schedules and emails sent directly to them asking "when can you meet?" cannot be answered in a timely manner and will result in delays.
 In an effort to avoid these delays you can only make appointments through our front office staff.

 Please note that appointments will not be made for the same day.